hyperledger-archives/sawtooth-core/docs/source/architecture/rest_api.rst

      - For submission endpoints, instructs the REST API to wait until batches have been committed to the blockchain before responding to the client.
-       Can be set to a positive integer to specify a timeout in seconds, or without any value to use the REST API's internal time out.
+       Can be set to a positive integer to specify a timeout in seconds, or without any value to use the REST API's internal timeout.

 Endpoints